tparchman/F25_BIOL792/README.md

        order to efficiently manipulate and work with large scale data.

-* Students will be able to use basic Linux and Python to manipulate large genomic data sets, to conduct basic analyses of genome level DNA sequencing data, and to speed and broaden analytical capability for their own graduate research.
+* Students will be able to use basic Linux and Python to manipulate large data , to conduct basic analyses of such data data, and to speed and broaden analytical capability for their own graduate research.

 ## Required Materials